Adam Walton

 Canberra- 1 January 2023 - Australia's Adam Walton (WC)- in a round one qualifying match at the Canberra International ATP 100 Challenger tournament.

 Adam Walton (born 17 April 1999) is an Australian professional tennis player.
-Walton has a career high ATP singles ranking of world No. 74 achieved on 20 October 2025.
-He also has a career high doubles ranking of No. 136 achieved on 4 March 2024.
-He has won four singles and four doubles titles on the ATP Challenger Tour.
+Walton has a career-high ATP singles ranking of world no. 74 achieved on 20 October 2025.
+He also has a career-high ATP doubles ranking of no. 134 achieved on 18 March 2024.
+He has won five singles and four doubles titles on the ATP Challenger Tour.

+Early life

+Walton was born and raised in Home Hill, a small rural town in North Queensland.
+He began playing tennis at five years old and moved to Brisbane at 14 when he received a tennis scholarship to attend Anglican Church Grammar School for the final three years of his schooling.
+The move allowed him to begin training in the National Academy at the Queensland Tennis Centre.

 College career

 Walton played college tennis at the University of Tennessee, where he won the 2021 NCAA doubles title with Patrick Harper.

 Professional career

 2023: First Challenger title

-Walton won his maiden ATP Challenger doubles title at the 2023 San Luis Open Challenger with Colin Sinclair.
+Walton won his maiden ATP Challenger doubles title at the San Luis Open Challenger with Colin Sinclair.
 He won his first singles Challenger in August at the Atlantic Tire Championships in Cary, North Carolina.

-2024: Masters, Major debut and first win, top 100
+2024: Major debut, top-100

-For his Grand Slam debut, he received a wildcard for the 2024 Australian Open.
+For his Grand Slam main-draw debut, he received a wildcard for the Australian Open, but lost to Matteo Arnaldi in the first round.

-Ranked No. 150, he qualified for the 2024 Miami Open making his Masters debut.
+Ranked No. 150, he qualified for the Miami Open making his Masters debut, losing in the first round to Félix Auger-Aliassime.

-Following his third singles title at the 2024 Taipei Challenger, with a win over Illya Marchenko he reached the top 100 at world No. 95 on 20 May 2024.
+Following his third singles title at the Taipei Challenger, with a win over Illya Marchenko he reached the top-100 at world No. 95 on 20 May 2024.

-He also received a wildcard for the 2024 French Open.
-He recorded his first ATP main draw win at the 2024 Mallorca Championships defeating Yannick Hanfmann.
+Walton received a wildcard entry for the French Open, but lost to Arthur Rinderknech in the first round.
+He recorded his first ATP main-draw win at the Mallorca Championships defeating Yannick Hanfmann,before losing to Paul Jubb in the second round.

-He qualified for the 2024 Wimbledon Championships making his debut and recorded his first Major win over Federico Coria, before losing to Francisco Comesaña in the second round.
+He qualified Wimbledon making his debut and recorded his first Major win over Federico Coria, before losing to Francisco Comesaña in the second round.